Where to start

 Use the community section of Handshake to find out what others in your subject did last summer.

 Large graduate schemes will recruit in the Michaelmas term for an autumn start the following year.
 Some companies, including SMEs, will recruit all year round (particularly for PhD-level roles).
-Use Handshake, and the Engineering Science and Technology event in November.
+Use Handshake.
+Employers recruiting to research opportunities in industry can be found across several of our careers fairs, depending on their sector and recruitment needs.
+Check out employer registrations for the Life Sciences, Engineering, Tech and Graduate Schemes and Internships fairs in particular each year.

 Around Cambridge, make use of One Nucleus and the Cambridge Cluster Insights.